 - the role fitness and health play in your self-image and perception of others

 - your experiences interacting with others, including family and friends, who have a chronic illness, injury, and/or disability or who have suffered in another way

 - your perception of suffering and resilience are viewed in your family of origin and among your peers

 - your perceptions of how suffering and resilience are viewed in the communities of which you have been a part, including the military and medical communities

 Implications: Analyze and describe both the positive and negative implications of each of your reactions for how you might care for patients with illness and/or injury in the future.

 Plan: Develop a specific, realistic plan you can implement today to mitigate the negative and enhance the positive implications described in the section above.
 Consider what you’ve learned about yourself in reflecting on suffering and resilience, and what behaviors and/or tools you would want to build going forward as you think about the suffering and resilience you will experience and witness.

-- ENS Kurt Christen is a medical student in the class of 2019.
+- ENS Kurt Christen is an MD candidate for the SOM class of 2019.